jmjjg/phpcs-standards/Standards/README.md

-= CakePHP 2.x.x PHPCheckStyle Sniffs
+= CakePHP 2.x.x CodeSniffer Standards

-- Classes/AppUses: checks that every extended class get an App::uses call for it, except when extending previously defined classes in the file or classes defined by the SPL or the Exception class.
+- Cake2CodesnifferParanoid/Classes/AppUses: checks that every extended class gets an App::uses call for it, except when extending previously defined classes in the file or classes defined by the SPL or the Exception class.

 == Tests